davelab6/daveandgabriela.com/README.md

 <h1 style="font-size: 5em; text-align: center; margin-top: 1.5em; ">We eloped in Manhattan!</h1>

-## Friday March 4
+## Friday March 4, 2016

-*We're sad that eloping meant many of you could not make it, and we will hold a second reception in Europe later in 2016*
+*We're sad that eloping meant many of you could not make it, and we hope you can visit us in New York City soon!*

-### Dress Code

-Courthouse Chic, or, ask Gabriela.
-Not Dave.

 ### Social Media